diegofontecilla/cookingWeb/README.md

 ## TODO

 * [x] on jenkins/plugins.txt, pin the nodejs plugin
-* [x] i need to start the cookingapp inside the container in order to test is (`npm start`). i need to find a way of doing this. i did it on the container itself masnually and it works. i tryed doing it in the Dcokerfile but it does not work.
+* [x] i need to start the cookingapp inside the container in order to test is (`npm start`). i need to find a way of doing this. i did it on the container itself masnually and it works. i tryed doing it in the Dockerfile but it does not work.
 * [x] in the last step of the pipeline, save a artifact and store it in an artifact repo